COVID-19 pandemic in Saba: May 2020

 On 8 May, Governor Jonathan Johnson announced that from 9 May midnight onward, the stay at home measure would be lifted.
 Social distancing and prohibition of gatherings would remain.
 Churches and restaurant may reopen while adhering to hygiene measures.
 All services and business would be allowed to reopen beginning Monday 11 May.
 The schools will reopen on 18 May.

 On 12 May, all cases recovered.
 Unrelatedly, Governor Jonathan Johnson was reappointed for his third term.
 To give recognition to the nurses and everybody involved, the church bells rang on noon.

 On 22 May, Governor Jonathan Johnson reported that the person who had been in contact with the first diagnosed case from 12 April, and who had pneumonia, did in fact have COVID-19.
 She tested negative on the tests, but the results of her blood test showed that she had been infected.
-The number of cases was therefore been increased to three.
+The number of cases was therefore increased to three.